 Exercise caution when considering student loan consolidation.
 Yes, it will likely reduce the amount of each monthly payment.
 However, it also means you’ll be paying on your loans for many years to come.
 This can have an adverse impact on your credit score.
 As a result, you may have difficulty securing loans to purchase a home or vehicle.

 The prospect of monthly student loan payments can be somewhat daunting for someone on an already tight budget.
 Loan rewards programs soften the blow somewhat.
-Two such programs are SmarterBucks and LoanLink.
-These are essentially programs that give you cash back and applies money to your loan balance.
+Consider Upromise and other similar organizations.
+They will make small payments towards your loans when you use them.

 Once you leave school and are on your feet you are expected to start paying back all of the loans that you received.
 There is a grace period for you to begin repayment of your student loan.
 It is different from lender to lender, so make sure that you are aware of this.